jaateixeira/ScrapLogGit2Net/README.md

 - Website [http://users.abo.fi/jteixeir/TensorFlowSNA/](http://users.abo.fi/jteixeir/TensorFlowSNA/) with the obtained social networks and visualizations for the TensorFlow open and coopetitive project (publication forthcoming).

+# Problem statement #
+Hard to figure out who works with whom in complex software projects.

+# Vision
+A world where software co-production analytics put social network visualizations at the side of standard quantitative statistical data.
+All towards the improved management and engineering of complex software projects orchestrated on Git.

 # Inputs #